-CHN supports the protections for children in the Indian Child Welfare Act and policies that promote race equity in the child welfare system.
+CHN supports protections for American Indian and Alaska Native (AI/AN) children and families through robust implementation of the Indian Child Welfare Act and policies that promote race equity in the child welfare system.

 CHN supports policies that promote placing children with kin when possible and that provide the same level of support for kin caregivers as for non-kin foster families.
 CHN supports efforts to expand the Guardianship Assistance Program in all states.